Erica Stanford’s Education Power Grab Explained

 Bevan Holloway has just posted an article about dictator Stanford’s last minute move to take control of all aspects of New Zealand primary and secondary education.

-I must have offended the ME/CFS gods when I wrote my article about this cursed affliction as I’ve been down with the ME/CFS crash I’ve had in years.
+I must have offended the ME/CFS gods when I wrote my article about this cursed affliction as I’ve been down with the worst ME/CFS crash I’ve had in years.
 Therefore I don’t have the brain or energy to comment on Bevan’s article, so I’m reposting the whole article.
 The original is available here.

 What just happened to the curriculum and the Teaching Council